 Are the books glossy and hard cover?

-No, that would be expensive (nearly 1000 pages in 5 volumes) and so restrict how often we can bring out new editions.
+No, that would be expensive (over 1000 pages in 5 volumes) and so restrict how often we can bring out new editions.

 This is not a glossy picture book, but rather a guide filled with up-to-date information to help you plan and implement a great cruise.
 It has a soft glossy cover and the inside is printed on standard matte paper.

 Don't worry, just use Amazon Global.
 They ship anywhere.

 Why aren't the prices the same at all stores?

 We suggest a retail price of €42 each for volumes 2,3&4 and €25 each for volumes 1&5.